-Gore Lake is a 11.5 mile lightly trafficked out and back trail located near Vail, CO that features beautiful wild flowers and is rated as difficult.
+Gore Lake is a 11.5 mile lightly trafficked out and back trail located near Vail, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, trail running, and horses and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Hunters may be in this area during hunting season.
 The trail is neither marked nor maintained for winter use, and it crosses several avalanche paths.

 Incredible hike.one of the most scenic and beautiful hikes I've ever done.
 All of the views are amazing.
 It took me about 6 hours to do the 13 miles round trip to the lake.
 It was more difficult going down for me because the ground was covered in snow.
 It's not too strenuous but definitely an intense hike.
 Lots of incline, but a nice balance.
 The lake is gorgeous and its worth the hike up to it.
 Great hike for the fall.

 Gore Lake is in a gorgeous basin, and definitely worth the hike.
 We backpacked in on a Friday afternoon and stayed 2 nights at the lake.
 Saw several groups of day hikers going in, but no one at the lake Friday night.
 Saturday a couple more groups showed up, but there are enough somewhat secluded places around the lake - we didn't notice the others at all.
 Took the relatively short hike to the upper lake in the area, Snow Lake.
 Beautiful spot at the top of the pass over Snow Lake, and relatively easy to get there.
 Decent amount of elevation gain to Gore Lake, and quite steep after the junction.
 Took us about 4 hours with the big packs.

 My husband and I did this hike on 9/5/16.
 My legs weren't fresh, as I ran 15 miles down Vail Pass and did 4 mile Shrine Ridge hike after the day before.